 Preventing further skin cancers

-Use suncream with a high sun protection factor (SPF) of at least 30.
-Choose one that protects against UVA and UVB, with 4 or 5 stars.
+- Use sun cream with a high sun protection factor (SPF) of at least 30.
+Choose one that protects against UVA and UVB, with four or five stars.
 Follow the instructions on the bottle and re-apply as recommended, particularly after swimming.
-Remember to apply suncream on and behind your ears.
+Remember to apply sun cream on and behind your ears.

-Many people do not use enough suncream.
-Experts say you need at least 6 to 8 teaspoons of lotion for an average-sized adult to get the stated SPF coverage.
+- Many people do not use enough sun cream.
+Experts say an average-sized adult needs at least 6 to 8 teaspoons of lotion to give the SPF coverage it says on the bottle.

 Protecting yourself from the sun is important.
-But experts recommend that we have regular exposure to a small amount of sunshine.
-This is because it helps our bodies make vitamin D. Remember not to let you skin go red or burn.
+But regular exposure to a small amount of sunshine helps our bodies make vitamin D. Remember not to let you skin go red or burn.

 Vitamin D is important for general health.
-It keeps our bones and teeth healthy.
-If you are not often exposed to the sun, you may want to ask your specialist or GP to check your vitamin D levels.
+It keeps our bones, teeth, muscles and immune system healthy.
+If you are not exposed to the sun often, you may want to ask your dermatologist or GP to check your vitamin D levels.
 It can get very low in people who avoid the sun completely.
 Your GP may prescribe some vitamin D supplements if you have low vitamin D levels.